mjlindskog/team_template_generator/README.md

 - User can generate an html document that display team profiles
 - User can add as many employees as they wish through console prompts
-- HTML document will be overwritten every time user run the program in the console
+- HTML document will be overwritten every time user runs the program in the console

 ## Table of Contents